angular/angular/packages/bazel/src/schematics/README.md

 This new rule leverages ngtsc plugin supported by `ts_library`, and it is much faster.

 For the latest recommendations, please refer to the canonical Angular Bazel [repo](https://github.com/bazelbuild/rules_nodejs/tree/master/examples/angular).

+For questions, please ask in the `#angular` channel in http://slack.bazel.build/.

 ## Angular CLI